omsharma-001/Occams_Advisory/README.md

 ## 📌 Notes

-- Customize `data.txt` to simulate RAG-like behavior.
+- Used Customize `data.txt` to simulate RAG-like behavior.
 - You can add support for file-based grounding or document search in `/rag`.

 ---